This year, I made stuffed quails for us two. The sides were traditional turnip soup, green beans, and sweet potato pie.

 But this year, we just gave thanks that life has been good to us, and we ate at our little kitchen table.
 My better half dressed up for the occasion, and I pulled a sweater over the work shirt I had purchased a month earlier at the Tahquamenon Area Senior Citizens Center.

 I love Thanksgiving for its family and friendly orientation, for the non-commercial aspect, for the laid back acceptance of brotherhood that it represents for me.
+If you’re celebrating Thanksgiving and don’t have a venue for a huge family unlike us, then you can look up holiday parties space rental near Clinton Twp and other areas.

 A week before, The New Yorker had an article about Thanksgiving that pretty much tears apart the image I grew up with, of the Indians and Pilgrims celebrating together.